liambantigue-ECE/ECE2112_PA1/README.md

 # C. Bookend Swap Problem
-The bookend swap problem instructs us to (1) create a function name swap_bookend() with parameter named "items" that accepts a list containing at least 2 elements, (2) unpack the list into 3 variables, and (3) swap the first and last variables while retaining the middle variable.
+The bookend swap problem instructs us to (1) create a function named swap_bookend() with parameter named "items" that accepts a list containing at least 2 elements, (2) unpack the list into 3 variables, and (3) swap the first and last variables while retaining the middle variable.

 ## C1.
 Create function
 Syntax: **def swap_bookend(items):**